tc39/proposal-source-phase-imports/README.md

 The object provided by the module source phase must be an object with `%AbtractModuleSourcePrototype%` in its prototype chain, defined by this specification to be a minimal shared base prototype for a compiled modular resource.

-In addition we define the `sourceType` getter returning the type string corresponding to the name of the specific module source subclass.
+In addition it defines the `@@toStringTag` getter returning the constructor name string corresponding to the name of the specific module source subclass, with a strong internal slot check.

 ### JS Module Source